 The screen asking for authorization to access your Google Sheets data

 Check the box next to See, edit, create, and delete all your Google Sheets spreadsheets.
 This will ensure that R is able to access data from your Google Sheets account.
-Hit Continue and you’ll be given the message Authentication complete.
+Hit Continue, and you’ll be given the message Authentication complete.
 Please close this page and return to R. The googlesheets4 package will now save your credentials so that you can use them in the future without having to reauthenticate.

 Reading Data from a Sheet